TheShepord/intro-to-WSL/index.md

 Your home folder contains all your Ubuntu and bash configuration files.
 However, since we just changed the home folder to your Window's home folder, we've lost these configuration files.
 Let's bring them back!
 These configuration files are hidden inside `/home/<your_Ubuntu_username>`, and they all start with a `.` in front of the filename.
 So let's copy them over into your new home directory!
 Type in the following:

-    cp -r /home/<your_Ubuntu_username>/* ~
+    cp -r /home/<your_Ubuntu_username>/. ~

-`cp` stands for CoPy, -r stands for recursive (i.e. descend into directories), the `*` is a Kleene Star and means "grab everything that's here", and the `~` is a quick way of writing your home directory's filepath (which would be `/mnt/c/Users/<your_Windows_username>`) without having to type all that in again.
+`cp` stands for CoPy, -r stands for recursive (i.e. descend into directories), the `.` at the end is cp-specific syntax that lets it copy anything, including hidden files, and the `~` is a quick way of writing your home directory's filepath (which would be `/mnt/c/Users/<your_Windows_username>`) without having to type all that in again.
 Once you've run this, all your configuration files should now be present in your new home directory.
-Configuration files like `.bashrc`, `.profile`, and `.bash_profile` essentially provides commands that are run whenever you open a new shell.
+Configuration files like `.bashrc`, `.profile`, and `.bash_profile` essentially provide commands that are run whenever you open a new shell.
 So now, if you open a new shell, everything should be working normally.
 Amazing.
 We're done!

 ### 6. Tips & tricks

 Here are two handy commands you can add to your `.profile` file.
 Run `vim ~/.profile`, then, type these in at the top of the `.profile` file, one per line, using the commands we discussed previously (`i` to enter insert mode, `esc` to exit insert mode, `:wq` to save and quit).

 `alias rm='rm -i'` makes it so that the `rm` command will always ask for confirmation when you're deleting a file. `rm`, for ReMove, is like a Windows delete except literally permanent and you will lose that data for good, so it's nice to have this extra safeguard.
 You can type `rm -f` to bypass.
 Linux can be super powerful, but with great power comes great responsibility.
 NEVER NEVER NEVER type in `rm -rf /`, this is saying 'delete literally everything and don't ask for confirmation', your computer will die.
+Newer versions of `rm` fail when you type this in, but don't push your luck.
 You've been warned.
 Be careful.

 `export DISPLAY=:0` if you [install XLaunch VcXsrv](https://sourceforge.net/projects/vcxsrv/), this line allows you to open graphical interfaces through Ubuntu.
 The `export` sets the environment variable `DISPLAY`, and the `:0` tells Ubuntu that it should use the localhost display.

-## Appendix A: overview of top-level UNIX directories
+## Appendix A: brief intro to top-level UNIX directories

 tl;dr only mess with `/mnt`, `/home`, and maybe maybe `/usr`.
 Don't touch anything else.